plfa/plfa.github.io/index.md

 Comments on all matters---organisation, material to add, material to remove, parts that require better explanation, good exercises, errors, and typos---are welcome.
+The book repository is on [git].
 Pull requests are encouraged.

 ## Front matter